 ^{}Date subject to change based on year-end deadlines established by MDHHS and MFF.
 Notification of the August and September deadlines will be sent closer to the reporting dates.

-Year-End reporting consists of multiple components and the deadlines for each component are staggered from mid-October into early November.
+^{}Year-End reporting may consist of multiple components and the deadlines for each may be staggered from mid-October into early November.
 Details will be provided closer to the reporting dates.